 Table of Contents

-Margaret River Region – Top Things to do with Kids
+Margaret River Region – Best things to do with kids

 This is definitely number one on our list!
 Yallingup Maze has something to offer the whole family.
 It’s one of the best mazes we have ever visited.
 Ever changing and really challenging.
 Yallingup Maze is also home to a fantastic puzzle cafe.
 Puzzles are readily available for customers to play.
 You could easily lose a few hours in there….we did!
 There’s a fantastic outdoor area with play equipment and a bouncy castle as well as plenty of seating.
 We can’t recommend Yallingup Maze enough.